-Objectives: This study aims to compare the effectiveness of intra-articular and peri-articular dextrose prolotherapy (DPT) in patients with knee osteoarthritis (KOA) without effusion.
+Objectives: This study aims to compare the effectiveness of two different approaches of novel dextrose prolotherapy (DPT) including intra-articular and peri-articular techniques in participants with knee osteoarthritis (KOA) without effusion.

-Patients and methods: Between August 2018 and November 2018, a total of 51 participants including 27 cases (12 males, 15 females; mean age: 55.7±5.2 years; range, 38 to 70 years) in Group A and 24 cases (9 males, 15 females; mean age: 54.7±4.6 years; range, 38 to 70 years) in Group B were recruited.
-Group A received intra-articular DPT, while Group B received peri-articular DPT.
-Treatment was administered two times with two-week intervals.
-The Visual Analog Scale (VAS), Western Ontario and McMaster Universities Arthritis Index (WOMAC) and Oxford Knee Scale (OKS) questionnaires were filled at baseline, and four and eight weeks after first injection.
+Patients and methods: Between August 2018 and November 2018, a total of 51 participants with KOA without effusion were randomly assigned to two groups as the intra-articular prolotherapy group (Group A, n=27) and peri-articular prolotherapy group (Group B, n=24).
+Treatment was administered two times with two-week interval.
+The Visual Analog Scale (VAS), Western Ontario and McMaster Universities Arthritis Index (WOMAC), and Oxford Knee Scale (OKS) questionnaires were filled at baseline, four and eight weeks after the first injection.

-Results: At four and eight weeks, the VAS, OKS, and WOMAC scores improved from baseline in both groups.
-There was no significant difference in the WOMAC and OKS scores between two methods.
-The VAS scores showed superiority of intra-articular method (p<0.05).
+Results: At four and eight weeks, the mean VAS, OKS, and WOMAC scores improved from baseline in both groups (p<0.001).
+The mean WOMAC and OKS scores showed no significant difference between the two methods.
+The mean VAS score showed superiority of the intra-articular method (p<0.05).

 Conclusion: Both peri-articular and intra-articular DPT were effective in patients with KOA.
-There was no superiority in terms of functional improvement between two groups.
-However, intra-articular prolotherapy was more effective in decreasing pain in these patients.
+There was no superiority in terms of functional improvement between the two groups.
+However, intra-articular prolotherapy was more effective in decreasing pain in such patients.

-Keywords: Intra-articular injection, knee, osteoarthritis, prolotherapy.
+Keywords: Intra-articular injection; knee; osteoarthritis; prolotherapy.

-Knee osteoarthritis (KOA) is a destructive and disabling disease which influences up to 6% of population more than 30 years old resulting in pain, joint stiffness and decreased function.^[1] It affects most adults with age 65 or more with a prevalence of 33.6% (12.4 million) in the United States by the year 2008.^[2] The origins of the pain are clearly unknown.
-However, it is believed that intra- and peri-articular structures are the sources of the pain.^[2-4] There are several treatment options for KOA, ranging from pain killers to injection and surgery.^[1,2] Prolotherapy is one of the injection-based therapies for KOA.
-It involves the injection of irritants like hypertonic dextrose for treatment of chronic musculoskeletal pain through the probable mechanism of proliferation of fibroblasts, collagen synthesis, and tissue healing.^[5,6] The definite mechanism of action for dextrose prolotherapy (DPT) is unclear.
-However, several multimodal mechanisms have been suggested such as initiating a local inflammatory cascade inducing the growth factor and collagen deposition resulting in a connective tissue repair, strengthening of the structures and reducing pain.^[7,8] Wilson et al.^[9] also showed a multifactorial mechanism for DPT in this way that it dehydrated cells at the site of injection inducing cell rupture by producing an osmotic gradient which initiated an acute inflammatory cascade, followed by tissue healing.
-Several human studies have revealed the positive effects of DPT for different musculoskeletal disorders such as rotator cuff related shoulder pain
+Knee osteoarthritis (KOA) is a destructive and disabling disease that influences up to 6% of population more than 30 years old resulting in pain, joint stiffness, and decreased function.^[1] It affects most adults with age 65 or more with a prevalence of 33.6% (12.4 million) in the United States by the year 2008.^[2] The origins of the pain are clearly unknown.
+However, it is believed that intra- and peri-articular structures are the sources of the pain.^[2-4] There are several treatment options for KOA, ranging from pain killers to injection and surgery.^[1,2] One of the injection-based therapies for KOA is prolotherapy.
+It involves the injection of irritants like hypertonic dextrose for treatment of chronic musculoskeletal pain through the probable mechanism of proliferation of fibroblasts, collagen synthesis, and tissue healing.^[5,6] The definite mechanism of action for DPT is unclear.
+However, several multimodal mechanisms were suggested such as initiating a local inflammatory cascade inducing the growth factor and collagen deposition resulting in a connective tissue repair, strengthening of the structures and reducing pain.^[7,8] Wilson et al.^[9] also showed a multifactorial mechanism for DPT in this way that it dehydrates cells at the site of injection inducing cell rupture by producing an osmotic gradient which initiates an acute inflammatory cascade, followed by tissue healing.

 Corresponding author: Sharareh Roshanzamir, MD.
-Department of Physical Medicine and Rehabilitation, Shiraz Medical School, Shiraz University of Medical Sciences (SUMS), Shiraz, 7187719446 Iran.
-E-mail: roshanzamirsharareh@gmail.com
+Department of Physical Medicine and Rehabilitation, Shiraz Medical School, Shiraz University of Medical Sciences (SUMS), Shiraz, Iran.
+E-mail: sharareh.roshanzamir@gmail.com